Teradata/teradatagenai/README.md

-## Teradata Python package for Generative-AI
+## Teradata Package for Generative-AI

 `teradatagenai` is a Generative AI package developed by Teradata.
-It provides a robust suite of APIs tailored for diverse text analytics applications.
+It offers a comprehensive suite of APIs designed for a wide range of text analytics applications and seamless access to the Enterprise Vector Store.
 With `teradatagenai`, users can seamlessly process and analyze text data from various sources, including emails, academic papers, social media posts, and product reviews.
 This enables users to gain insights with precision and depth that rival or surpass human analysis.

 For community support, please visit the [Teradata Community](https://support.teradata.com/community?id=community_forum&sys_id=14fe131e1bf7f304682ca8233a4bcb1d).